-In the April 2023 Perpetual Private Quarterly Market Update, we look at recent market moves, discuss the evolution of ESG investing and outline a major shift in our fixed income strategy.
+In the April 2023 Perpetual Private Quarterly Market Update we look at recent market moves and discuss the rationale behind a major shift in our fixed income strategy.
 You can download our full report - or read our concise review below.